draxdave/dinDinn/README.md

 * The whole process would be quite simpler and cleaner if we could use Kotlin Coroutines.

 That's it.
 Thanks for reading.

+Yeah! the same line to fire a conflict.